UN report finds Jordan, Turkey, UAE violated Libya arms embargo

 The report is expected to be the subject of debate by the Security Council's 15 members at the end of the month in the sanctions committee responsible for Libya.
 It is then expected to be approved for public release, probably in December.

-The experts said they were awaiting answers to their questions from several UN member states.

-"The panel identified multiple acts that posed a threat to the security, peace and stability of Libya," they said.
+"The panel identified multiple acts that posed a threat to the security, peace and stability of Libya," the experts said.

 Since Haftar's offensive in April, a "new phase of instability, combined with the interests of several states and non state actors in the outcome, amplified the existing proxy conflict that took shape post-2011," they said.